Cosmo Kramer: Inspiration

 The character of Kramer was originally based on the real-life Kenny Kramer, a neighbor of co-creator Larry David from New York.
 However, Michael Richards did not in any way base his performance on the real Kramer, to the point of refusing to meet him.
 This was later parodied in "The Pilot" when the actor that is cast to play him in Jerry and George's sitcom refuses to base the character on the real Cosmo Kramer.
-At the time of the shooting of the original Seinfeld pilot, "The Seinfeld Chronicles," Kenny Kramer had not yet given consent to use his name, and so Kramer's character was originally known as "Kessler."
+At the time of the shooting of the original Seinfeld pilot, "The Seinfeld Chronicles", Kenny Kramer had not yet given consent to use his name, and so Kramer's character was originally known as "Kessler".

 Larry David was hesitant to use Kenny Kramer's real name because he suspected that Kramer would take advantage of this.
 David's suspicion turned out to be correct; Kenny Kramer created the "Kramer Reality Tour", a New York City bus tour that points out actual locations of events or places featured in Seinfeld.
-The "Kramer Reality Tour" is itself spoofed on Seinfeld in "The Muffin Tops."
+The "Kramer Reality Tour" is itself spoofed on Seinfeld in "The Muffin Tops".
 In the episode, when Kramer's real-life stories are used by Elaine to pad the biography of J. Peterman she was ghostwriting, Kramer develops a reality bus tour called "The Peterman Reality Tour" and touts himself as "The Real J. Peterman".

+Development of the character

+In early episodes, Michael Richards played Kramer slow, but then learned to play him faster by coming up with such things as Kramer's sliding entrances through Jerry's door.
+"After 13 shows, I started playing him faster so that he's ahead of everybody", Richards said, "There was something deep down inside that just made me feel that this is the character, the way he comes into life, the way he comes into the situation”.

+In the second season of the series the trademark physical comedy of the character was introduced.
+Richards suggested that a scene Larry David had written where Kramer talks about how he took revenge on a washing machine by putting cement in it instead be more visual and acted out physically.
+Richards has stated that this scene in the episode The Revenge is the scene he is most proud of.